Peach Mousse Trifle

 • 1 tablespoon + 2 teaspoons unflavored gelatin powder

-• 4 tablespoons maple syrup – divided (or any sweetener of choice; 3 tablespoons for peach puree; 1 tablespoon for whipping cream)
+• 4 tablespoons pure maple syrup (or any sweetener of choice)

 • 1 cup heavy cream